Iowa WBB Portal Checklist: Breaking Down Every Position Need

 Status: OPEN

-It seems to be very likely that next year’s roster will only have 11 or 12 players on it and it will still take 4-5 more portal additions to get to that number.
-The coaching staff can check all the above boxes with flying colors, and these remaining spots will still have a bit more importance than you’d think.
+It seems to be very likely that next year’s roster will only have 11 or 12 players on it and it will still take 3-4 more portal additions to get to that number.
+The coaching staff can check all the above boxes with flying colors, which they have thus far, and these remaining spots will still have a bit more importance than you’d think.
 Looking back at last season, Taylor McCabe (14), Kylie Feuerbach (3), Chit-Chat Wright (3) and Hannah Stuelke (2) all missed games due to injury, as did Teagan Mallegni.
 It’s unlikely that the player that’s 11th or 12th on the roster gets any notable minutes, but it’s not impossible.
 The coaching staff has to get the roster to at least 11 players, but 12 players would be more comfortable.
+No names have emerged that would fit this role on the roster quite yet.